Rhubarb Breeder's Mix

 Germination: 79% Aug 2024 Packed for 2025

-Appearance: Rhubarb plants typically have large, heart-shaped leaves with long, thick, and fleshy stalks.
-The stalks are the edible part of the plant and come in various shades of red, pink, or green, depending on the variety.
+The stalks are the only edible part of the plant and come in various shades of red, pink, or green, depending on the variety.
 The leaves are not edible and are actually toxic due to their high oxalic acid content.
 Therefore, they should be discarded and not consumed.
+Rhubarb is best known as a “pie plant,” commonly paired with strawberries in desserts, but its tart, lemony flavor makes it versatile in sweet and savory dishes alike.
+It can be baked into crisps, muffins, and jams, or used in chutneys, sauces, and even beverages.
+Its sharpness balances well with sugar or rich proteins, making it a favorite in both home kitchens and farm-to-table cuisine.